Angelo Schiavio: International career

 Schiavio made his debut for the Italy national football team in November 1925, when he was 20 years old; he marked the occasion by scoring both goals in a 2–1 win over Yugoslavia in Padova.
 He participated in the 1928 Olympic Games, scoring 4 goals in 4 games as Italy won a bronze medal in the tournament.

 He then went on to win the 1927–30 Central European International Cup & 1933–35 Central European International Cup.

 Schiavio was also instrumental in Italy's first World Cup win in 1934.
-Supported by players such as Luis Monti and Giuseppe Meazza, he scored a total of 4 goals, finishing the tournament as the second highest scorer.
+Supported by players such as Luis Monti and Giuseppe Meazza, he scored a total of 4 goals, finishing the tournament as the second-highest scorer.
 FIFA originally credited Schiavio as one of three joint top scorers in the tournament (along with Czechoslovakia's Oldřich Nejedlý and Germany's Edmund Conen).
 However, FIFA revised this in November 2006, giving Nejedlý a fifth goal and the outright leading scorer title.
 Schiavio opened his account in the tournament with a hat-trick in the opening game against the USA on 27 May, which included Italy's first ever World Cup goal; the match eventually ended in a 7–1 win to the Italians.
 Despite his prolific display in Italy's opener, he was not able to score in any of the next two games Italy played in order to reach the final.

 In the final, Czechoslovakia took the lead, but a late goal by Raimundo Orsi levelled the game.
-In the 5th minute of extra-time, despite carrying an injury, Schiavio converted a cross by Enrique Guaita – this goal ultimately proved decisive as the final score was 2–1; following the goal, he briefly fainted due to fatique.
+In the 5th minute of extra-time, despite carrying an injury, Schiavio converted a cross by Enrique Guaita – this goal ultimately proved decisive as the final score was 2–1; following the goal, he briefly fainted due to fatigue.
 This was Schiavio's final goal and game for Italy, as injury struggles kept him out of the team.

-In total Schiavio gained 21 caps for the national team, scoring 15 goals.
+In total, Schiavio gained 21 caps for the national team, scoring 15 goals.